Elmton, Creswell and Hodthorpe

 The partnership valued the input of specialists around understanding technical construction issues relating to their main legacy project, the development of Creswell Heritage and Wellbeing Centre.
 This advice and support were invaluable in helping move the project forward by providing skills, knowledge, and experience that the partnership recognised they did not have themselves.

-Local authorities’ financial support, advice, and expertise helped to deliver Big Local projects, and Parish councillor involvement projects was also felt to have been positive, as they utilised their influence to help make projects happen.
+Local authorities’ financial support, advice, and expertise helped to deliver Big Local projects, and Parish councillor involvement was also felt to have been positive, as they utilised their influence to help make projects happen.
 Partnership members reflected that this had been possible because the council’s role – as an aid to Elmton, Creswell and Hodthorpe Big Local partnership and resident priorities – was made clear from the start.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.